 Kate had many an good album artwork over the years, well up until Aerial anyway I think.

-My physical therapist gave me some homework today: dance to at least one song every evening.
+Taste there!My physical therapist gave me some homework today: dance to at least one song every evening.
 I just did the full routine for Wuthering Heights in our living room and feel alive

 A Coral Room just came by on my iPod.
 Over 16 years have past since Aerial's release, man, does time fly or what?
 I remember listening with happy tears in my eyes when King of the Mountain was first played on the radio....

 I know am near alone in thinking this, but I really do and truly enjoy The Red Shoes.

 Hurrah!
 I would even rank it as my personal favourite from Kate to be honest.It's one of my favourite Kate albums.......

 Hmm, yesNocturn and Aerial are one of my favorite duo of closing tracks ever

 Hurrah!
 I would even rank it as my personal favourite from Kate to be honest.